RossBugginsNHS/comms-manager-architecture/docs/kads/032-target-architectue/index.md

 **Example
 **
-This is to show why eventstreaming should be used for state changes, and how different versions of Query outputs can be created to provide different results, and can replay eventstreams to bring them up to date.
+This is to show why event streaming should be used for state changes, and how different versions of Query outputs can be created to provide different results, and can replay event streams to bring them up to date.

 **Commands**